 Alocasia Black Velvet

 Black Velvet differs from many other Alocasia plants because it has a spherical, nearly heart-shaped leaf.
-The leaf’s hue is a dark green that is almost black, and they also have a white vein.
+The leaf’s hue is dark, almost black-green, and has a white vein.

-It thrives best in loamy or sandy soil and needs temperatures between 55 and 85 degrees in addition to a humidity of between 45 and 70%.
-Most plant samples, when fully grown, are a little taller than 20 inches.
+It thrives best in loamy or sandy soil.
+It needs temperatures between 55 and 85 degrees and humidity between 45 and 70%.
+When fully grown, most plant samples are a little taller than 20 inches.

 Alocasia Heterophylla Dragon’s Breath

-Alocasia ‘Dragon’s Breath’ has leaves that are elongated, silver-hued, and corrugated in texture.
-It blooms in bright, indirect light and watering, and as it grows older, it can reach heights of up to 24 inches.
-Dragon’s Breath flourishes best in high humidity and temperatures above 60 degrees, or else it goes into dormancy.
+Alocasia ‘Dragon’s Breath’ has elongated leaves, silver-hued and corrugated in texture.
+It blooms in bright, indirect light and watering, and as it ages, it can reach heights up to 24 inches.
+Dragon’s Breath flourishes best in high humidity and temperatures above 60 degrees, or it goes into dormancy.

 Alocasia Cuprea Green & Red Secret